 A mobile app that suggests recipes based on ingredients you already have and provides instructions that double as grocery lists to improve the grocery shopping experience

-Skills: UX Research, UX/UI/Visual Design, Prototyping, User Testing
+Skills: User Research, UX, Visual Design, Prototyping, User Testing

 Partner: Bettina Chou